Promote Stronger Medical Patient Modesty

 If you choose to have a home birth with a midwife, you need to make sure that you have a backup plan with an all female ob/gyn practice to deliver your baby at the hospital in case there are some complications.
 Make it clear to your midiwife that you don't want a male gynecologist.
 Midwives are often much more sensitive to your needs for modesty than female gynecologists.
 Many midwives even do breast examinations, pap smears, gynecological examinations, etc. Check out reasons to consider home birth with midwife.
 There are some birthing centers in the US that are exclusively staffed by midwives.
 Birthing center is an excellent choice for women with low risk pregnancies who don't wish to give birth to their child at either home or hospital.
 If you are interested in finding a midwife, go to the Find a Midwife page.

 We encourage pregnant women to create birth plans about how they want the birthing experience to be.
 They need to be sure that they include who they want to be present at birth.
 You need to make sure you come up with a plan in case you have to have a Cesarean Section.
-We recommend that you check out Birth Plan, Pregnancy and Baby: Birth plan creator, Create Your own Birth Plan Through BabyCenter, and Birth Plan on American Pregnancy Association.
+We recommend that you check out Create Your own Birth Plan Through BabyCenter and Birth Plan on American Pregnancy Association.

 You need to be sure to discuss with your ob/gyn about how you want an all female medical team for the birth.
 Remember that the team may consist of the female ob/gyn doctor, nurses, anesthesiologist, and scrubs.
-If you will have an epidural, you will need an anesthesiologist to do administer the epidural.
+If you will have an epidural, you will need an anesthesiologist to administer the epidural.
 It is best if you could get a female anesthesiologist.
 If that is not possible, you need to speak to the doctor and nurse and request that they keep your private parts covered all of the time while the anesthesiologist is present to protect your dignity and modesty.
-If you must have a Cesarean Section, you will be required to have a catheter in.
-You should ask that the male anesthesiologist stay out of the room until you all have done all of the prepping for surgery including putting in the catheter.
+If you must have a Cesarean Section, you will be required to have an urinary catheter.
+You should ask that the male anesthesiologist stay out of the room until you all have done all of the prepping for surgery including the insertion of the urinary catheter.

 As for gynecological surgeries such as hysterectomy, you need to talk to your ob/gyn and ask that you have an all female ob/gyn team for the surgery.
 Remember that this team will consist of surgeon, assistant, nurses, scrub, and an anesthesiologist.
 Tell her you want the assurance that no men will walk in the operating room during your surgery including maintenance workers who may need to fix lights.